-Terpene Profile: Pinene, myrcene, humulene, ocimene and terpineol.
+Terpene Profile: Pinene, myrcene, humulene, ocimene, and terpineol.

 Lineage: Headband is a cross between OG Kush and Diesel.

 Packaging Details: This was packaged on 8/19/2020 and tested/reviewed on 9/30/2020, exactly 42 days later.
+Lot# 00000127

 Pricing Details: Purchased 3.5 grams for $30.20 at the SQDC in Montreal, Quebec, Canada. ($8.63/gram)

 The Boost humidity pouch that was present kept the buds nice and moist (RH was at 60%), but overall, I found the bag appeal to be average at best.
-I like big nugs and I cannot lie (sorry, this happened as I was writing) and well, size DOES matter, so the nug size dropped the score for me.
+I like big nugs, and I cannot lie (sorry, this happened as I was writing), and well, size DOES matter, so the nug size dropped the score for me.

-After bidding up this “bandeau” (I just love the literal translation to french!), it felt like a pine explosion, the nostrils filled with piney goodness!
+After bidding up this “bandeau” (I love the literal translation to french!), it felt like a pine explosion, the nostrils filled with piney goodness!
 You will enjoy the nose on this one if you’re into piney strains.

-I would put the flavor in the “slightly above average” category, the pineyness comes through pretty aggressively on the inhale.
+I would put the flavor in the “slightly above average” category; the pineyness comes through pretty aggressively on the inhale.
 While exhaling, there are mostly woodsy notes left on the palette.
-The smoking experience itself was fairly smooth, a slight cough but nothing that’ll bring the score down.
+The smoking experience itself was relatively smooth, with a slight cough but nothing that’ll bring the score down.

 I had to lower the score slightly because I wanted more of it after about 45 minutes!
-It’s a pretty short “high” without any drowsiness afterwards, I found this weed to be good for the daytime, you can easily be productive after smoking it.
+It’s a pretty short “high” without any drowsiness afterward.
+I found this weed to be suitable for the daytime; you can easily be productive after smoking it.